Prospective Students, Frequently Asked Questions

 What do I need to have a complete application?

-You must send in an application including personal statement and research interests, all transcripts from any institutions of higher learning that you attended, three letters of recommendation with rating sheets, GRE scores, and writing sample of approximately 10 pages.
+You must electroncially submit an application, statement of purpose and research interests, GRE scores, official transcripts from any institutions of higher learning that you attended, three letters of recommendation, a CV or resume, and a writing sample of approximately 10 pages.

 What is the deadline for submission?